sodafiremedia/kitesforgaza/events.markdown

 ![kite project table](./img/homegirls-mercado-table.jpeg)
 ![kites hanging up in a festival tent](./img/homegirls-mercado-kites-2.jpeg)

-#### Collective kite making session at the International District Library
+#### Collective kite making session at an Albuquerque public library

-About a dozen people made kites and shared their feelings and strong support of ending the genocide in Palestine.
+Folding kites and sharing feelings and strong support of ending the genocide in Palestine.

 ![hands folding kites](./img/community-making-kites-1.jpeg)
 ![hands folding kites](./img/community-making-kites-2.jpeg)

 ## Upcoming

+If you are interested to attend and/or help with upcoming events, email [pawswipe@protonmail.com](mailto:pawswipe@protonmail.com)